Lauren’s Acute Lymphoblastic Leukemia Story

-So they said we’ll take you off of this medication and leave you on the other, which worked out well because I was really nauseous from that medicine.
+They said we’ll take you off of this medication and leave you on the other, which worked out well because I was really nauseous from that medicine.
 It felt like I had ulcers because I was throwing up so much.

-Then it trended down to two times a week, to once a week, then once every other week.
+Then it trended down to 2 times a week, to once a week, then once every other week.
 Then I started to backtrack because they started to try to wean me off of the medication.

-Then I began to get GvHD (graft versus host disease).
+Then I began to get GVHD (graft-versus-host disease).
 I am still battling that now.
 I’m still on 20 mg of prednisone every day.

 I was able to come off the anti-rejection meds, but I came off them right before I hit a year.
 But I have not been able to shake the prednisone.